Rizi22/Using-Machine-Learning-Algorithms-to-Predict-the-Price-of-Pre-owned-Cars/README.md

 Dataset: https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes

 - There is a folder called 'Jupyter Notebook' that contains only ipynb files, to provide a clear and well structed demonstartion of the code.
-- There is also an executable file called 'ML Pre-Owned Car Predictor.exe' that you can run to use the GUI.
+- There is also a file called UI_interface 'UI_interface' that you can run to use the GUI.
-- Otherwise there is a file called UI_interface.
+- Link to download executable file https://drive.google.com/file/d/147aURwIJ03iMe6sR3no58spdlLIN_71Q/view?usp=sharing